graphql-dotnet/authorization/README.md

 - It is currently not possible to add a policy to Input objects using Schema first approach.

-- Authorization checks are skipped on fragments that are referenced by other fragments
+- :warning: Authorization checks are skipped on fragments that are referenced by other fragments :warning: